-- The Committee can co-opt to the Committee or to a sub-committee anyone it considers is suitable to become a Committee Member or member of a sub-committee.
+- The Committee can co-opt to the Committee or to a sub-committee anyone it considers is suitable to become a Committee Member in the Elected Committee Member category or member of a sub-committee.
 Co-optees do not need to be Members, but they can only serve as co-optees on the Committee or sub-committee until the next annual general meeting or until removed by the Committee.
 A person co-opted to the Committee can also serve on any sub- committees. - A person appointed as a co-optee shall undertake the role of Committee Member or member of a sub-committee and accordingly will be subject to the duties and responsibilities of a Committee Member.
 Co-optees can take part in discussions at the Committee or any sub-committees and vote at Committee and sub-committee meetings on all matters except those which directly affect the Rules, the membership of the Association or the election of the Association's Office Bearers.
-Co-optees may not stand for election, nor be elected as one of the Office Bearers of the Committee. - 42.3 Committee Members co-opted in this way must not make up more than one-third of the total number of the Committee or sub-committee members at any one time.
+Co-optees may not stand for election, nor be elected as one of the Office Bearers of the Committee. - 42.3 Committee Members co-opted in this way must not make up more than one-third of the the number of Elected Committee Members or the total number of sub-committee members at any one time.
 The presence of co-optees at Committee Meetings will not be counted when establishing whether the minimum number of Committee Members are present to allow the meeting to take place as required by Rule 48 and the presence of co-optees will not count towards the quorum for sub-committee meetings.